CybilFa/Deep-Learning-with-ANN/README.md

 # Deep-Learning-with-ANN
-A collection of real-world Artificial Neural Network (ANN) projects built using Keras and TensorFlow.
-This repository showcases diverse applications including healthcare, sentiment analysis, time series forecasting, and fraud detection—highlighting how deep learning can be applied to solve meaningful and practical problems.
+This repository brings together several hands-on ANN-based machine learning models developed using Python, Keras, and TensorFlow.
+Each project tackles a distinct real-world problem—from detecting cancer and fraud to predicting stock prices and analyzing emotions—showcasing the flexibility and power of artificial neural networks.